omi-p23/bdf-file-converter-for-RTMsim/README.md

 ## Background

 Standard mesh conversion utilities often produce BDF files that are incompatible with the parsers found in specialized academic software like RTMsim.
-This script addresses several common points of failure by generating a file that adheres to a classic, highly-compatible BDF standard.

-The primary incompatibilities addressed are:
+The primary incompatibilities addressed in this script are:
 1.  **Node Coordinate Format:** The script generates node data using the fixed-width, small-field `GRID` card format, as opposed to the large-field `GRID*` format which is not always supported.
 2.  **Missing Property Definitions:** The BDF standard requires that all elements are associated with a property card.
 This script automatically generates the necessary placeholder `PSHELL` and `MAT1` cards to ensure the file is valid.
-3.  **Strict Columnar Formatting:** The script manually constructs each line of the BDF file to enforce the strict, column-based alignment required by the Nastran format, preventing parsing errors.
+3.  **Proper Formatting:** The script manually constructs each line of the BDF file to enforce the column-based alignment required by the Nastran format, preventing parsing errors.

 ## Functionality